-2.3.2 Play!
-Pokémon Video Game tournaments
+2.3.2.1 Video Game Championship Series events

-- Those listed above in section 2.3.1. - Current employees of Nintendo. - This includes former employees of Nintendo, within 60 days of their final day of employment. - Program members who are selected to review a Pokémon video game product prior to its official US release date are prohibited from participating in Play!
+- Those listed in section 2.3.1. - Current employees of Nintendo. - This includes former employees of Nintendo, within 60 days of their final day of employment. - Program members who are selected to review a Pokémon video game product prior to its official US release date are prohibited from participating in Play!
 Pokémon Video Game tournaments for 60 days following that product's official US release date. - Where the program member elects to compete in tournaments after this date, they may not use any video game product obtained prior to its official US release date.